derekmerck/diana2/apps/siren/README.md

 Create configuration files:
   - [`services.yaml`](services.yaml) with DIANA service descriptions for orthanc, splunk, local_smtp
-  - [`subscriptions.yaml`](subscriptions.yaml) with two documents: one with channel tag to name mappings (i.e., `site_xxx: My Site Hospital`) and one with subscribers, including affiliation
+  - [`subscriptions.yaml`](subscriptions.yaml) with two documents: one with channel tag to name mappings (i.e., `site_xxx: My Site Hospital`) and one with subscribers, including affiliation and subscribed channels
   - [`notify.txt.j2`](notify.txt.j2) with text for receipt message and `jinja2` template markup.
 I soft-link this from the diana/apps/siren directory.

 Create a DIANA Docker container with appropriate config file and variable mappings.
 (In this case, I added the SIREN platform service and logging networks to resolve the hobit and splunk container names).